shom-fr/woom/README.rst

 Contributing
 ------------

-Please feel free to :ref:`contribute  to the project! <contributing>`
+Please feel free to contribute to the project!
+Start by taking a look at the project's ‘contribute’ page.

 License
 -------